KaraniWachira/emobilis-webdev-camp/README.md

 **Project Overview**
 -------------------

-This is a personal portfolio landing page project that showcases my skills, hobbies, and contact information.
+This is a personal portfolio landing page project that showcases the home page, hobbies, and contact information.
 The project consists of two main files: `index.html` and `contact.html`.

 **Project Structure**
 --------------------